|

 letters indicating on-off are very hard to read so sometimes you must physically

 move the lever to make sure it is in the desired position.
+The thermostat does NOT have to be installed perfectly level

 and will operate in all positions when wired correctly.
 The only user service